anic17/Newtrodit-LCL/README.md

    - File locating

 # Requirements

-Newtrodit doesn't need any special requirements, it can run on Windows versions starting from Windows XP to Windows 11, and on any recent Linux system.
+Newtrodit doesn't need any special requirements, it can run on Windows versions starting from Windows XP to Windows 11, and on any recent Linux system supporting VT100 terminal emulators.

 # Build
 The easiest way to build Newtrodit is to use the `make` files.